The next application deadline will be January 19, 2024.

 If you're all ready to go, here's how to apply:

-1. Download and fill out the UW Anthropology Honors Program Application Cover Sheet (PDF) and return it to the Honors Coordinator faculty mailbox in the Anthropology Office by 5 PM on the 3rd Friday of Winter Quarter.
+- Complete the UW Anthropology Honors Program Application (available 12/13/24) by 5 PM on the 3rd Friday of Winter Quarter.

-2. Meet with your adviser to discuss your plans and request a support email.
-Your adviser will email directly to the Honors Coordinator.
+- Meet with your faculty adviser to discuss your plans and request a support email.
+Your faculty adviser will email directly to the Honors Coordinator.

 Admission to the Anthropology Honors Program is competitive; fulfillment of minimum eligibility requirements, or membership in the College Honors program, does not guarantee admission.
 All students hoping to enter the Anthropology Honors Program (including College Honors students) must apply during the first three weeks of Winter Quarter for the following academic year.
 We accept the top-ranked fifteen students each year.